 If you decide to join a Medicare drug plan, your current City of Seattle coverage will be affected.
 Your current prescription drug coverage is part of a City of Seattle medical plan.
 You cannot drop your City of Seattle prescription drug coverage unless you also drop your City of Seattle medical coverage.
-If you enroll in an individual Medicare Part D prescription drug plan and drop your creditable coverage with the City of Seattle, you and your dependents will not be able to return to the City of Seattle plan.
+If you enroll in an individual Medicare Part D prescription drug plan and drop your creditable coverage with the City of Seattle, you and your dependents cannot return to the City of Seattle plan.
 Suppose you or your dependents enroll in a different employer active employee or retiree group medical plan with creditable Part D coverage and drop your creditable coverage with the City of Seattle.
-In that case, you and your dependents will be able to return if you involuntarily lose coverage on the employer group plan.
-It is essential you compare your current plan, including which drugs are covered, with the coverage and costs of Medicare part D plans.
+In that case, you and your dependents can return if you involuntarily lose coverage on the employer group plan.
+It is essential you compare your current plan, including which drugs are covered, with the coverage and costs of Medicare Part D plans.